neuroinformatics-unit/derotation/docs/source/contributing.md

    git push origin --delete test-binder
    ```

 The first Binder build will take several minutes.
 Once complete, verify that the notebooks run correctly and use the expected version of the package.
+Currently, the latest released version from PyPI will be used - you can check this by running `!pip show derotation` inside a new jupyter notebook cell.

 ### Editing the documentation